DronePHP-mods/NotFound/README.md

-# Auth module for DronePHP
+# NotFound module for DronePHP
 ### Make it easy

 This software is a module for [DronePHP](https://github.com/Pleets/DronePHP).